-In a comment letter to the Department of Housing and Urban Development last week, the American Bankers Association joined three other industry groups offering feedback on a recent proposal to make changes to the Federal Housing Administration’s loan-level certification statement and defect taxonomy.
+In a joint comment letter to the Department of Housing and Urban Development last week, the American Bankers Association and three other financial and housing trade associations offered feedback on a recent proposal by the Federal Housing Administration to revise the annual certification statements for lenders.

 If not reauthorized, the National Flood Insurance Program will lapse on Sept.
 30. Here’s what bankers can do to get ready.

 Banks want to expand safe and sound lending across the board and remain committed to enhancing the availability of credit to all qualified borrowers.

 In a letter to the Federal Housing Finance Agency yesterday, the American Bankers Association commended the agency for swiftly replacing its Monthly Interest Rate Survey with an alternative index, the PMMS+ index.

 ABA joined a broad coalition of financial industry stakeholders, civil rights groups and other advocacy organizations in a letter to the Consumer Financial Protection Bureau today offering feedback on the expiration of the temporary “GSE patch,” which grants Qualified Mortgage status to loans eligible to be purchased or guaranteed by Fannie Mae or Freddie Mac.